Days of Heaven (1978)

 Presentation:

-Back when Terrence Malik cared more about story than his existential purpose, he created a poignant and beautiful piece capturing love, humanity and pursuit.
+Back when Terrence Malick cared more about story than his existential purpose, he created a poignant and beautiful piece capturing love, humanity and pursuit.
 There are still elements of existential crisis, but they are more easily digestible in one of his most beautiful films.
 It doesnโt have the signature beauty of his ultra-wide clean digital style today, but in return has a purity and simplicity, which is the ultimate beauty.

 Analysis: